-In addition to the holiday paid leaves, employees in China only start receiving vacation leaves after a year of being employed in the company.
-For employees employed between one year but less than 10 years are entitled to 5 days of paid annual leave.
+In addition to the holiday paid leaves, employees in China only start receiving vacation leave after a year of being employed in the company.
+Employees employed between one year but less than 10 years are entitled to 5 days of paid annual leave.
 Those who have been in the company for 10 years but less than 20 years have 10 days of annual leave while those who have at least 20 years have 15 days of annual leave.
 It is worth noting that most foreign employers may give 2-4 weeks of annual leave for employees with mid-level to senior executive experience/designation.

 Taking the entire annual leave entitlement for each year can be required by the company or employer but for those who do not do this the employee is entitled to a 300% of the employee’s average daily pay for every unused leave.
 This is if the employee refuses to carry over the annual leave forward.
-Bonuses such as a 13th month pay or annual bonus is not required in China but it is practiced by most employers in China.
+Bonuses such as a 13th month pay or annual bonus are not required in China but it is practiced by most employers in China.
 For sales employees, employers usually replace the bonuses mentioned above for a commission plan.

 When it comes to working hours, South Korea is known to have one of the longest working hours in Asia.
 Having said that the Labor Standards Act (LSA) imposes a maximum of 40 hours working week and an 8-hour day.
 An employee may agree to an additional 12 hours a week in overtime and the employer may have to pay an additional 50% of ordinary wages for overtime.
-However, it is a must that employers allow at least one paid day off every week as stated under the Korean labor laws.
+However, it is a must that employers allow at least one paid day off every week as stated under Korean labor laws.
 Most companies use Sunday as the paid weekly day off while professional employees tend to work a half-day on Saturdays.
-Just like in India, regular employees are given 15 days of paid annual leave once they have reached one year of service in the company or business that they are working for.
+Like in India, regular employees are given 15 days of paid annual leave once they have reached one year of service in the company or business that they are working for.
 An employee with over three years of service is entitled to an additional day of paid leave for every two additional years of service following the first year, to a maximum of 25 days.
 (Article 60, LSA)